-- a. throwing or hitting the ball away in a demonstrative manner, after a decision by the referees; - b. if a goalkeeper demonstratively refrains from trying to stop a 7-metre throw; - c. deliberately throwing the ball at an opponent during a stoppage in the game; if it is done with a lot of force and from very short distance, it is more appropriately regarded as a 'particularly reckless action' under 8:6 above; - d. when a 7m shooter hits the goalkeeper's head, if the goalkeeper is not moving his head in the direction of the ball; - e. when a free throw shooter hits a defender's head during the execution of a free throw after the final signal according to Rule 2:4, if the defender is not moving his head in the direction of the ball: - d. an act of revenge after having been fouled.
+- a. throwing or hitting the ball away in a demonstrative manner, after a decision by the referees; - b. if a goalkeeper demonstratively refrains from trying to stop a 7-metre throw; - c. deliberately throwing the ball at an opponent during a stoppage in the game; if it is done with a lot of force and from very short distance, it is more appropriately regarded as a 'particularly reckless action' under 8:6 above; - d. an act of revenge after having been fouled.